shpml/fundamentals/10_chapter/intro.md

 </html>
 ```

-The browser pulls in this HTML document, parses it, and creates an object model of the page in its memory.
+The browser pulls in this HTML document, parses it, and creates an object model of the page in memory.
 This model is called the **Document Object Model (DOM)**.

 The DOM specifies that the browser should use a **DOM Tree** to structure this model: